-Private non-profit, for-profit and public entities licensed to operate in the State of Florida are eligible to respond to this RFP.
+Non-profit, for-profit and public entities licensed to operate in the State of Florida are eligible to respond to this RFP.
+One-Stop Operators are not eligible to be Workforce Service Providers.

-Subject to the requirements described herein, a respondent may subcontract with sub-groups to provide the specific services they propose to offer in their overall proposal.
-If a respondent's proposal involves a subcontract, the respondent must provide a letter of commitment outlining the activities or services that will be provided by the respondent and the proposed subcontractor(s).
-All subcontracting arrangements must be articulated in detail in the proposal (i.e. through a detailed Memorandum of Understanding [MOU] / Memorandum of Agreement [MOA] that shows the linkages with specific program elements) and be included as a separate line item in the budget.
-The contract document with any sub-groups must be approved by the SFWIB prior to the final contract execution and is subject to all conditions and stipulations of the WIOA, as well as, state and local procedures.
+Subject to the requirements described herein, a respondent may subcontract with sub-groups to provide the specific services it proposes to offer in its overall proposal.
+If a respondent's proposal involves a subcontract, the respondent must provide a letter of commitment outlining the activities or services that will be provided by the respondent and the proposed sub-contractor(s).
+All subcontracting arrangements must be articulated in detail in the proposal (i.e. through a detailed Memorandum of Understanding [MOU]/Memorandum of Agreement [MOA] that shows the linkages with specific program elements) and be included as a separate line item in the budget.
+All contracts or subcontracts related to the provision of any services under this RFP must be approved by the SFWIB prior to the final contract execution, and are subject to all applicable conditions and provisions of the WIOA, as well as, state and local procedures.

-If your agency is awarded a contract and you choose to subcontract services, you must obtain prior written approval from the SFWIB and follow all procurement procedures as outlined by the

-SFWIB when selecting and contracting with subcontractors.
+If your agency is awarded a contract and you choose to subcontract services, you must obtain prior written approval from the SFWIB and follow all procurement procedures as outlined by the SFWIB when selecting and contracting with subcontractors.
 1